Grant (money): United States

 In the United States, grants most often come from a wide range of government departments or an even wider range of public and private trusts and foundations.
-According to the Foundation Center these trusts and foundations number in excess of 88,000 and disperse in excess of $40 billion every year.
-Trusts and Foundations are a little more complex to research and can be found through subscription-based directories.
+According to the Foundation Center there are over 88,000 trusts and foundations in the country that collectively distribute more than $40 billion annually.
+Conducting research on trusts and foundations can be a slightly more intricate process, often requiring access to subscription-based directories or databases for comprehensive information.

 Most often, education grants are issued by the government to students attending post-secondary education institutions.
 In certain cases, a part of a government loan is issued as a grant, particularly pertaining to promising students seeking financial support for continuing their educations.

 Grant compliance and reporting requirements vary depending upon the type of grant and funding agency.
 In the case of research grants involving human or animal subjects, additional involvement with the Institutional Review Boards (IRB) and/or Institutional Animal Care and Use Committee (IACUC) is required.